MikalMirkas/d2-writeups/_posts/2022-03-05-vow-of-the-disciple.md

 **Obelisks**
 ![Obelisk](https://cdn.discordapp.com/attachments/937646044714504222/949739827258085456/Destiny_2_Screenshot_2022.03.05_-_13.45.30.12.png)
 : The obelisk is the primary wipe mechanic of the first couple of fights.
 It starts out black and fills up orange.
 It fills up over time and fills up faster when shot by enemies, acting as a raid clock.
 When it fills up, the raid wipes.
 It presumably gets emptied by killing Glyphkeepers.
 : There are 9 glyph locations on the obelisks that can be interacted by shooting them.
 When a Glyphkeeper dies, each obelisk gets 1 glyph, presumably shooting the one that matches the bottom glyph board symbol spawns 2 each.

-: The glyphs on obelisks become relevant when all obelisks are fully populated with 9 glyphs - a text prompt will appear, saying "The obelisk awaits your offering..." and resets all obelisk timers.
-One **and only one** obelisk has all glyphs from all 3 correct GKs.
-Shooting the correct glyph will partially illuminate the obelisk.
+- When all 9 glyph locations fill, a text prompt in the kill feed will appear with the text, "The obelisk awaits your offering..." and resets all obelisk timers.
+One **and only one** obelisk has all glyphs from all 3 correct GKs and will only be the correct obelisk **once** per encounter.
+- Shooting the correct glyph will partially illuminate the obelisk.
 Keeping the obelisk fully lit by shooting all 3 glyphs multiple times will cause the obelisk to accept the offering and progress the encounter.
 Failure to shoot all 3 in rapid succession or failing to shoot the correct 3 within roughly 10 seconds will increment the obelisk by 1/3rd and post the text "The obelisk rejects your offering...".
-Failing it 3 times will cause the obelisk to fully fill, wiping the raid.

 ### Mechanically Relevant Enemies
 **Glyphkeepers**